Cromos Pharma’s US BDD on COVID’s impact on clinical research and recover for clinical trials sector

 About Cromos Pharma

-Cromos Pharma is a US-based, international contract research organization with 16 years’ experience in delivering fully integrated clinical research solutions, in all aspects of clinical trials, in all clinical phases, across a wide range of therapeutic areas.
-Our expert team boasts wide-ranging expertise in study design, medical writing, regulatory affairs, site management, patient recruitment and data management.
-From bio equivalence studies, biosimilars and generics to successfully managing oncology, neurology, dermatology clinical trials, our team provides full service solutions to international pharma and biotech, in high recruiting regions, with high quality data assured.
+Cromos Pharma is a US-based, international contract research organization delivering fully integrated clinical research solutions, in all trial phases, across a wide range of therapeutic indications.
+Our expert team, comprised of 95% MDs, has extensive expertise in study design, medical writing, regulatory affairs, site management, patient recruitment and data management.

 [ii] Accurate as of 6 July 2021 source: https://www.nytimes.com/interactive/2021/world/covid-vaccinations-tracker.html